 Reactor#

 Join provides an event-driven I/O reactor built on top of Linux epoll.
-The reactor implements the Reactor pattern for handling asynchronous events from multiple sources.
+The reactor implements the Reactor pattern for handling asynchronous events from multiple sources using a lock-free command queue and a dedicated dispatcher thread.

 The reactor is: